doraemonidol/SNORD/README.md

 SNORD is an intelligent electronic cigarette product designed to assist users in monitoring and modifying their smoking habits.
 With its primary features being monitoring and locking, this device provides personalized pathways for smoking habit changes.
 It consists of hardware in the form of smart electronic cigarettes and a mobile application.

+## Back-end server:

+In the back-end side, SNORD use Golang with Fiber as the main framework.
+[SNORD Back-end Repository](https://github.com/YangTuanAnh/solution_challenge_golang_server)

 ## Installation
 To install and run the SNORD project, follow these steps:
 1. Clone the repository: